Parks and Recreation Jobs

 A city’s parks and recreation director reports to the city manager or an assistant city manager and manages all activities of the parks and recreation department.
-All staff in the department report to the director.
+All of the staff in the department reports to the director.

-Parks and recreation directors routinely interact with other department heads.
-For example, the parks and recreation director works with the finance department to determine the department’s annual budget, with the city attorney to ensure that legal liability is mitigated and with the public information officer to create marketing campaigns promoting department services.
+Parks and recreation directors routinely interact with other department heads such as the finance department to determine the department’s annual budget.
+They deal with the city attorney to ensure that legal liability is mitigated, and they work with the public information officer to create marketing campaigns promoting department services.

 Parks managers are responsible for the maintenance and operations of city parks.
 They develop maintenance schedules and hold their staff accountable for carrying out the tasks necessary to keep parks clean and safe.
-Parks managers help the director create and update the city’s parks plan that projects when construction of new parks and Parkland renovations to existing parks will take place.
+Parks managers help the director create and update the city’s parks plan that projects when construction of new parks and renovations to existing parks will take place.

 Parks maintenance supervisors oversee the daily work of parks maintenance crews.
-Sometimes they pitch in to help with manual labor, but their primary role is to ensure the work is done safely and efficiently.
-New supervisors are often promoted from the crews they just worked on.
-Managing a group that used to be peers brings its own unique challenges.
+Sometimes they pitch in to help with manual labor, but their primary role is to ensure the job is done safely and efficiently.
+New supervisors are often promoted from within and usually enlisted to supervise their former crew.

-Recreation managers oversee recreation activities the city administers for its citizens.
+Recreation managers oversee the recreation activities the city administers for its citizens.
 Recreation coordinators report to the recreation manager.

-They help parks and recreation directors create recreation plans and budgets.
-Plans can cover one or multiple years.
-Budgets typically cover one year, but they are made with both long-range and short-range plans in mind.
+Recreation managers help parks and recreation directors create recreation plans and budgets.
+Whereas plans can cover one or multiple years, budgets typically include one year, but they are made with both long-range and short-range plans in mind.

 Recreation managers keep up with maintenance schedules for recreation facilities and equipment.
 Faulty or unsafe equipment can leave the city legally liable if accidents happen.